-In 2023 NICE published guidance for the use liraglutide in the management of patients who are living with overweight or obesity.
+In 2023 NICE published guidance for the use liraglutide in the management of patients who are overweight or obese.
 NICE recommends that if liraglutide is used then it should be used in conjunction with a reduced-calorie diet and increased physical activity.
 Recommendation are focused on adults that have a high risk of experiencing the adverse consequences of obesity.
 Adults who are candidates for liraglutide should have the following clinical criteria: